 6. Applicants may apply for funding for only one (1) project per application deadline.

-7. 7.
-Artistic collectives are eligible to apply.
-One collaborator of the collective will submit the project in their name as the lead contact, but the application must include résumés and information of all collective members.
-Also, all members of the collective must be at least a General LIFT member as outlined in point #1.
+7. Collaborative projects are eligible to apply.
+One collaborator must submit the project in their name, but the application must include résumés for all participants.
+The applying collaborator must be also LIFT member as outlined in point #1.

-8. Interdisciplinary projects are welcome, however, film and digital (the moving image) components must play a key role in the project.
+8. Interdisciplinary projects are welcome, however, film and digital (time based moving image) components must play a key role in the project.
 Priority is given to celluloid focused projects, but all formats are eligible.

-9. The following types of projects are ineligible:
+9. The following types of projects and/or services for projects are ineligible:

-industrial or corporate projects; calling card films; student projects; web series, conventional forms of theatrical and television entertainment, such as dramas, movies-of-the-week and news reports; and post-production projects that have no creative element, such as blow-up processes, transfers from one format to another, duplication, DCPs, or subtitling.
+Industrial or corporate projects; calling card films; student projects; web series, conventional forms of theatrical and television entertainment, such as dramas, movies-of-the-week and news reports; as well as post-production projects that have no creative element, such as analogue film blow-up processes, transfers from one format to another, duplication, DCPs, or subtitling.